 • 20% higher 3-year risk of cancer among people aged 70 years or older using aspirin, especially those weighing less than 70 kg (154 pounds)

-One study found a trend toward higher risk of cancer progression among elderly patients with stage 3 or 4 cancers using aspirin.3McNeil JJ, Gibbs P et al. Effect of aspirin on cancer incidence and mortality in older adults.
+Similar results may be in play for mortality after a cancer diagnosis.
+One study found a trend toward higher risk of cancer progression among elderly patients with stage 3 or 4 cancers treated with aspirin.3McNeil JJ, Gibbs P et al. Effect of aspirin on cancer incidence and mortality in older adults.
 Journal of the National Cancer Institute.
 2020;djaa114.

 Modest evidencesignificant effects in at least three small but well-designed randomized controlled trials (RCTs), or one or more well-designed, mid-sized clinical studies of reasonably good quality (RCTs or observational studies), or several small studies aggregated into a meta-analysis (this is the CancerChoices definition; other researchers and studies may define this differently) of higher risk of recurrent advanced adenomas and/or 2 or more adenomas after colorectal adenoma surgery among people using aspirin 4 or more days/week and using vitamin D3

-• Higher risk of recurrent advanced adenomas and/or 2 or more adenomas after colorectal adenoma surgery among people using aspirin or other nonsteroidal anti-inflammatory drugs (NSAIDs) 4 or more days/week and using 1000 IU/day vitamin D3 compared to those with less frequent NSAID use in a large RCTrandomized controlled trial, a study design in which people are randomly assigned to either an experimental group or a control group to compare the outcomes from different treatments; an RCT is considered a strong design for determining a therapy’s effects4Calderwood AH, Baron JA, et al. No evidence for posttreatment effects of vitamin D and calcium supplementation on risk of colorectal adenomas in a randomized trial.
+• Higher risk of recurrent advanced adenomas and/or 2 or more adenomas after colorectal adenoma surgery among people using aspirin or other nonsteroidal anti-inflammatory drugs (NSAIDs) 4 or more days/week and using 1000 IU/day vitamin D3 compared to those with less frequent NSAID use in a large RCT5Calderwood AH, Baron JA, et al. No evidence for posttreatment effects of vitamin D and calcium supplementation on risk of colorectal adenomas in a randomized trial.
 Cancer Prevention Research.
 2019 May;12(5):295-304.

 Side effects or adverse events